cloudfoundry/bosh-azure-cpi-release/README.md

 - docs changes
   - Update Diego manifest to fix the issue that HAPROXY always reloads every 10 seconds.
   - Correct manifest path in the dev-box which is created by ARM template.
+- CI changes
+  - Set password for director account in environment variables for BATs to enhance security.

 # 2015-03-30
 - CPI changes